Overview

 What to Expect ?

-The operation will usually be scheduled at a time that is best for you and your surgeon, except in urgent cases.
-As the date of your surgery gets closer, be sure to tell your surgeon and cardiologist about any changes in your health.
+After the operation that is the next thing that is always hit in the mind of the patient and that is what will the schedule or the recovery procedure so, in that case, we are providing the complete procedure of the recovery like as the date of your surgery gets closer, be sure to tell your surgeon and cardiologist about any changes in your health.
 If you have a cold or the flu, this can lead to infections that may affect your recovery.
 Be aware of fever, chills, coughing, or a runny nose.
 Tell the doctor if you have any of these symptoms.

-Also, remind your cardiologist and surgeon about all of the medicines you are taking, especially any over-the-counter medicines such as aspirin or those that might contain aspirin.
-You should make a list of the medicines and bring it with you to the hospital.
+even doctor suggest you the recovery at the home so take a list of the medicines and the how to consume it and at what timing?
 It is always best to get complete instructions from your cardiologist and surgeon about the procedure, but here are some basics you can expect when you have valve repair or replacement surgery.

 Day of Surgery :